The School is required to publish the following information:

 - PSHE Policy

-- Safeguarding and Child Protection
+- Safeguarding and Child Protection Policy

 - In conjunction with Cambridgeshire Police, King’s College School is involved in Operation Encompass.
 The purpose of Operation Encompass is to safeguard and support children and young people who have been involved in, heard, or witnessed a domestic abuse incident.
 Operation Encompass aims to ensure that appropriate school staff – the Safeguarding team – are made aware early enough to support children and young people in a way that means they feel safe and supported.